 Find U-Pick Apples & More Farm Fun

 Hicks Orchard in Granville is a must-stop place every fall for many North Country families.
 They grow over two dozen varieties of apples, switching up which are available for u-pick, although Honeycrisp is a top favorite!
-They also have apples, cider doughnuts, and other goodies for sale in their barn, goats you can feed, a corn maze to explore, and the Slyboro Cider House is on site for tastings.
+They also have apples, cider doughnuts, and other goodies for sale in their barn, and goats you can feed.

 Pick your own apples at McWhorter's Orchard in Argyle and enjoy free hay wagon rides around the orchard.
 They also have a free petting zoo, cider doughnuts, pumpkins, squash, and more available.
-They grow Jonagold, Northern Spy, Spigold, Red Delicious, Golden Delicious, and Idared apple varieties for u-pick, and have Melrose and Spartan available for sale in their barn.
+They typically grow Jonagold, Northern Spy, Spigold, Red Delicious, Golden Delicious, and Idared apple varieties for u-pick, and have Melrose and Spartan available for sale in their barn.
 Visit them on Facebook for current hours and varities available.

 Apple Hill Orchards

 Apple Hill Orchards in Whitehall offers u-pick and pre-picked apples in the following varities: McIntosh, Cortland, Empire, Red Delicious, SnapDragon, RubyFrost, and then they have a limited availability of Northern Spy upon request.
 Call them for hours at 518.744.9004.

 Also in Whitehall, find fresh, homemade cider doughnuts at Fairview Orchard along with u-pick apples, delicious apple pies, and additional treats.